evoradcliffe/SAC_TPWD_WGS/README.md

 a) ./make_picard_jobs_rgadd.sh > rgadd_commands.txt
 b) ./make_picard_jobs_dups.sh > dups_commands.txt

-Run commands files using align_array.sh
+Run commands files using run_picard.sh

 *files should end in _rgadd.bam for (a) and _dupsmarked.bam for (b)*
 ########################################################################################################